Atsukoro1/omoidori/README.md

 please don't look into the code, I'm retarded
 -- Edit - It's not quick ADHD idea anymore, I'm working on it for more than 2 weeks xd and without AI rn and I think the code is pretty decent - yay
 -- Edit (4/19/2025) It surprised me that it's a pretty decent project right now :O Just waiting for the hardware and I will make it run locally :D

+## How it works right now
+This is primarily for me to later see this and remember how it works

+### Communication between Unity frontend and the AI engine

+### AI processing of the messages

+### Unity displaying the messages in action